Category:

 Shark Tank And Other Ventures

 In September 2011, O'Leary released his first book "Cold Hard Truth: On Business, Money & Life."
 He released two follow-ups in 2012 and 2013.
-O'Leary's first television appearance came in 2006 as one of the five venture capitalists on the CBC show "Dragons' Den".
+O'Leary's first television appearance came in 2006 as one of the five venture capitalists on the CBC show "Dragons' Den."
 He developed an on-screen persona as a blunt, bullying investor, something encouraged by the show's producers.
-In 2009 O'Leary was invited to join "Shark Tank", the American version of "Dragons' Den."
+In 2009, O'Leary was invited to join "Shark Tank," the American version of "Dragons' Den."
 He remained on both shows until leaving "Dragons' Den" in 2014.

-Through his appearances on the two shows, he gained the nickname "Mr. Wonderful," both a tongue-in-cheek reference to his reputation for being mean, but also that his blunt feedback is helpful to misguided entrepreneurs appearing on the show.
+Through his appearances on the two shows, he gained the nickname "Mr. Wonderful," both a tongue-in-cheek reference to his reputation for being mean but also that his blunt feedback is helpful to misguided entrepreneurs appearing on the show.
 He has a holding company, Something Wonderful, for managing his investments on the show.
 Some of his notable deals from "Shark Tank" include investments in Talbott Teas (later acquired by Jamba Juice) and GrooveBook (later acquired by Shutterfly).
-Kevin's fellow Sharks on the show include Daymond John, Mark Cuban, Barbara Corcoran, Lori Greiner and Robert Herjavec.
+Kevin's fellow Sharks on the show include Daymond John, Mark Cuban, Barbara Corcoran, Lori Greiner, and Robert Herjavec.

-Other television and media pursuits by O'Leary include co-hosting Discovery Channel's "Discovery Project Earth" in 2008; a segment on CBC News Network with journalist Amanda Lang, "The Lang and O'Leary Exchange", in 2009; and producing and hosting his own reality show in 2012, "Redemption Inc.", in which he tried to help ex-convicts start their own businesses.
+Other television and media pursuits by O'Leary include co-hosting Discovery Channel's "Discovery Project Earth" in 2008; a segment on CBC News Network with journalist Amanda Lang, "The Lang and O'Leary Exchange," in 2009; and producing and hosting his own reality show in 2012, "Redemption Inc.", in which he tried to help ex-convicts start their own businesses.

 FTX Endorsement

-Kevin O'Leary was a vocal skeptic of crypto currency for much of its existence.
+Kevin O'Leary was a vocal skeptic of cryptocurrency for much of its existence.
 His tune changed in August 2021 when he announced what was meant to be a "long-term" investment and spokesperson relationship."
 He took an equity stake and crypto as payment.
 As we all know now, FTX collapsed in November 2022.
-Fielding a wave of criticism for promoting the company that ultimately wiped billions of dollars from over a million investors, in December 2022 Kevin attempted some PR cleanup by admitting on a CNBC appearance that all of the $15 million in value he received for the partnership went to zero.
-Ironically, when he first announced his investment/partnership, Kevin claimed it was FTX's focus on compliance systems that finally drew changed his mind about crypto.
+Fielding a wave of criticism for promoting the company that ultimately wiped billions of dollars from over a million investors, in December 2022, Kevin attempted some PR cleanup by admitting on a CNBC appearance that all of the $15 million in value he received for the partnership went to zero.
+Ironically, when he first announced his investment/partnership, Kevin claimed it was FTX's focus on compliance systems that finally changed his mind about crypto.

 (Photo by Dia Dipasupil/Getty Images)